 And what about men?
 Men don’t dance with us but are an equally vital part of the ceremony of moon dance.
 They take care of us on the practical level and keep the fire.
 Without the men and their support, the dance would be like hopping on one leg.
 This dance taught me not only how to deeply love myself as a woman but how to deeply love and appreciate men.

 My first moon dance was in February 2015.
 I became a pipe carrier a year later.
 During my fourth one, I was initiated and received my “name”.
 The following years until year 9 will be preparation and training in order to be able to bring this dance home to England and Czech Republic.
 I don’t see it as appropriating a Mexican tradition that may appear alien to ours.
-Instead, it is bringing a women’s tradition back to women, regardless on which side of the world they reside.
+Instead, with the permission and blessings of abuelas and their ancestors, it is bringing a women’s tradition back to women, regardless on which side of the world they reside.
 We are all sisters embodying the Divine Feminine and this dance brings us closer to Her and ourselves.
 I dedicated my life to this sacred ceremony.
 It permeates every cell of my existence and my body.

 Cuauhtli Meyotzin (Eagle of the shining water)

 © Copyright 2019 Path To The Light / All Rights Reserved